 Although there are various offshoots and subcategories, vermouth can be broken down into two categories: sweet & dry.
 Not all white vermouth is sweet, but most red vermouth is indeed sweet.

-Originally thought of (and still widely drank as) an aperitif (just pour it over rocks and enjoy with your dinner-faring amigos), Vermouth has become an MVP in cocktail creation, serving as the key ingredient in a myriad of classics such as the Martini and the Manhattan.
+Originally thought of, and still widely drank as an aperitif (just pour it over rocks and enjoy with your dinner-faring amigos), Vermouth has become an MVP in cocktail creation, serving as the key ingredient in a myriad of classics such as the Martini and the Manhattan.
+But we maintain that the old school method of slinging some Vermouth into a glass chilled with ice is still a great way to get steeped in the essence and complexity of the drink.
+Vermouth has so much to it, it’s good to get to know it a bit before going cocktail crazy.
+Though we recommend that too.

 Because of its easy sipping and crucial-to-cocktail status there are a quite a few Vermouth options to chose from, and though we tend to recommend Dolin as a standard for your vermouth needs, be it their Rouge in a Manhattan or their Dry in a Martini.
 However, that’s not to say there are not more interesting or appropriate Vermouth situations you should be getting into.
 For example, Lo-Fi Sweet Vermouth in a Young Martinez is a “must” at some point in your life!